Former NEHS ASB President for Mayor. 64 Policies for a Eugene We Can Be Proud Of.

 Until they represent ALL of us properly, I'll gladly show up to their meetings and give them the bad grades they've unfortunately earned.

-Education, Mental Health, Climate, Housing, and Art!
+Education, Mental Health, Business, Climate, Art, History and Climate Again.

-My goal is to affect change in the untapped ways a committed Mayor can, without wildly increasing YOUR tax burden and mine.
+The goal is to affect change in the untapped ways a committed Mayor can, without wildly increasing YOUR tax burden and mine.

 We're not Multnomah County, where our Portland-focused state government tends to pay most attention.